mark-watson/SwiftAI-book/manuscript/preface.md

 ## Code for this Book

+Because of the way the Swift Package Manager works, I organized all book examples that build libraries as separate GitHub repos so the libraries can be easily used in other book examples as well as your own software projects.
+The separate library GitHub repositories are:

+-

 The github repo for this book is [https://github.com/mark-watson/SwiftAI-book-code](https://github.com/mark-watson/SwiftAI-book-code).
 All of the code examples are licensed using the Apache 2 license *except* the last example which is the personal edition of a [combination iOS and macOS application written using SwiftUI](http://www.knowledgegraphnavigator.com/) that I sell as a commercial product.
 This combination application is licensed under the AGPL version 3 license.

 Except for the last SwiftUI applications, all sample programs are written as command line utilities.
 I considered using Swift playgrounds for some of the examples but decided that packaging as a combination of libraries and command line utilities would tend to make the example code more useful for your own projects.